 Generative AI is moving into professional workflows at pace — but the conversation has been almost entirely practical.
 Productivity gains, prompt engineering, which tools work best.
 What we found almost entirely absent from both industry discourse and academic literature was the human dimension: what happens to professional identity when AI starts doing part of your job?

 For project managers, the tension is especially sharp.
-The role is built on credibility — the ability to understand complexity, communicate it to people who don't have time to read a 40-page report, and be trusted when you say the project is on track.
-When a language model can draft that report and generate the slides in under two minutes, the question of where expertise lives becomes real.
+The role is built on credibility — the ability to understand complexity, communicate it clearly, and be trusted when you say the project is on track.
+When a language model can draft the report and generate the slides in under two minutes, the question of where expertise lives becomes real.

 Research gap